marcusoftnet/marcusoftnet.github.io/_posts/2016-09-05-its-all-perspective.md

 * Slack or idle time is not bad, since it gives room for innovation and also make sure that works flows even faster (i.e. I'm available when needed).
 For example consider [mob programming](http://codebetter.com/marcushammarberg/2013/08/06/mob-programming/) where 4-5 people take turns using the same keyboard and screen - a very popular agile method.
 * Problems are not bad - they are nuggets of gold for those to improve their process even further.
 Stopping and reflect on the problem to do even better tomorrow is a great thing.
 * Changing is a constant - nothing that we do today is guaranteed to be there tomorrow, if it turns out that changing a role, process or policy will give us better flow.
-Your competitor doesn't care how you are organised, how your roles are defined.
+Your competitor doesn't care how you are organized, how your roles are defined.
 * Smaller things are generally preferred over bigger, that reduce risk, increase throughput and quality.
 * Principles and ideas are better than best practices.
 Best practices are *best* in a certain context - with principles and ideas we are allowed and encouraged to look beyond the practice and find something that works better for us.
 Here.
 Now.